VinayNoogler000/VINSTAGRAM/README.md

 5. **CRUD Operations**: Understood the concepts of Create, Read, Update, and Delete (CRUD) operations.
 6. **CRUD on Resources**: Learned to perform CRUD operations on resources (data stored in the database) using HTTP verbs and RESTful APIs.
 7. **Redirection**: Learned to redirect client requests using `res.redirect()` in route handlers.
-8. **Method Override**: Learned to override HTTP GET and POST methods with PUT, PATCH, and DELETE methods using the 'method-override' library.
+8. **Method Override**: Learned to override HTTP GET and POST methods with PUT, PATCH, and DELETE methods using the `method-override` library.
 9. **Route/Path vs API**: Understood the difference between a route/path and an API.
 A route/path is an endpoint to handle requests, while an API is a set of rules for communication between client and server.
-10. **Multer Library**: Learned how to use the 'multer' library for handling file uploads, including specifying the destination and name of the uploaded files, defining the total number of files the client can send with requests or form-data, parsing the image files uploaded as form-data, and handling multiple file uploads of the same field.
+10. **Multer Library**: Learned how to use the `multer` library for handling file uploads, including specifying the destination and name of the uploaded files, defining the total number of files the client can send with requests or form-data, parsing the image files uploaded as form-data, and handling multiple file uploads of the same field.
+11. **Dotenv**: Learned how to use the `dotenv` library to manage environment variables, allowing for better configuration and security of sensitive information.

 ## Setup